csgf/csgf/index.rst

 	This section provides a step-by-step guide to install and configure a server hosting a CSGF-based Science Gateway.
 * :ref:`web-docs`
 	This section provides all the applications that have been integrated in the Science Gateways powered by the CSGF.
-* :ref:`web-docs-app`
-	Continuing section provides all the applications that have been integrated in the Science Gateways powered by the CSGF.
 * :ref:`mobile-docs`
 	This section provides the apps for mobile appliances which are part of the CSGF.
 * :ref:`api-docs`